Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Lawyer for Possession of a Firearm on School Grounds in Tallahassee, FL

 If you have been arrested for allegedly possessing a weapon or discharging a firearm on or near any kind of school property in Florida, you should seek legal representation right away.
-Pumphrey Law works tirelessly to get criminal charges for alleged gun crimes reduced or possibly even dismissed.
+Pumphrey Law Firm works tirelessly to get criminal charges for alleged gun crimes reduced or possibly even dismissed.

 Overview of Possession of a Firearm on School Property in Leon County